 The piers will have different lengths, with the shorter one (Pier H) extending 400 meters and its larger mate (Pier J) stretching 600 meters.
 Moving walkways will let travelers quickly navigate the considerable distances involved.

 Like road traffic, all vehicles using the apron must observe a set of rules―and that naturally includes aircraft.
 The apron tower at Pier H is therefore almost 70 tall to provide a good view of the area around Terminal 3.
 The controllers require a good vantage point for monitoring all of the planes on the ground and make sure that they taxi around and move in and out of parking positions in a safe and orderly manner.

 Besides having different lengths, the two piers will also vary in height.
 Pier H comprises two levels, while its bigger mate Pier J features an extra story for travelers arriving from and heading to destinations outside the Schengen zone.
 It therefore has its own, separate lane for arriving passengers.
 This will prevent Schengen and non-Schengen travelers from mingling, like in the two-car Sky Line train.

 Like in the main terminal building, the design―with an attractive mix of natural stone, steel and concrete surfaces―evokes a timeless, high-quality ambiance.
 Passengers landing or taking off at Frankfurt Airport, if they look closely, will also be able to spot another special architectural highlight of the two piers: expansive flat roofs planted with vegetation.

 Construction of the pier itself, together with the integrated apron control tower, begins in January 2019.
-The shell of Pier J will also start taking shape during the first half of 2019, and the plans call for it to be completed within 24 months.
+The shell of Pier J has also started to take shape during the first half of 2019, and the plans call for it to be completed within 24 months.
 The exterior walls and building systems will be concurrently installed.